-In this context, Banco Finantia's strategic posture remained conservative, consolidating its position in the markets where it operates, gradually increasing its bond and loan portfolio, with a resulting increase of circa 15% in this portfolio, but maintaining a comfortable liquidity cushion.
+In this context, Banco Finantia's strategic posture remained conservative, consolidating its position in the markets where it operates, gradually increasing its bond and loan portfolio by about 15%, while maintaining a solid capital ratio and a comfortable liquidity cushion.

-Despite the volatility of the market conditions, the performance of the Bank's own portfolio was positive, and the Capital Markets area managed to maintain a high volume of transactions and improve the performance of the trading portfolio when compared to the previous year.
+The performance of the Bank's own portfolio was positive, in line with the evolution of the markets and benefiting from the increased credit quality of the assets held.
+The Capital Markets area almost doubled its volume of intermediation transactions and improved the performance of the trading portfolio vs. the previous year.

-Worthy of note in the activity with Corporate customers were (i) in the fixed-income area, the participation in numerous Eurobond issues, Capital Call Facilities and syndicated loans in the Portuguese and international markets and of Pagarés in the Spanish market, and (ii) in the financial advisory area, an increase in activity, including the completion of reference transactions in the M&A area as well as in the area of advisory services in privatizations.
+In the activity with Corporate customers, the fixed-income area once again participated in numerous Eurobond issues, Capital Call Facilities and syndicated loans in the Portuguese and international markets and in Pagarés in the Spanish market.
+In the financial advisory area, the activity focused on the M&A area, with work in several sectors and in cross-border operations supporting international investors in acquisitions in Portugal.